 Students who are referred to the office will be assigned forty-five minutes of after school detention for each five points accumulated or may be assigned In-School Suspension at the discretion of the administration and/or student request.
-Detentions are served from 3:10 p.m. until 3:55 p.m (Monday-Thursday) & 2:35 p.m. to 3:20 p.m.
+Detentions are served from 3:10 p.m. until 3:45 p.m (Monday-Thursday) & 2:35 p.m. to 3:05 p.m.
 (Friday & Seminar Days).
 Transportation is not provided and will need to be arranged by parents.
 Students arriving late for detention will not be allowed to serve detention.
-Bottled water only is allowed in detention.
 Detention time must be used for academic purposes.
 Students who are disruptive, off-task, sleeping, or nonproductive will be dismissed from detention and assigned additional detention.
 Students who fail to show up for detention will be assigned an additional detention.
 Teacher-assigned detentions not served on time will become office-assigned detentions with no discipline points assigned.
-Office-assigned detentions not served on time will result in an office-discipline referral, 5 points, and two detentions.
+Office-assigned detentions.